IanClaggett/ADOFSL5911/README.md

 ## Troubleshooting

-- Make sure templates exist in `Template_Traces`
+- Templates must exist in `Template_Traces`
-- Check `stations.txt` for valid station IDs
+- `stations.txt` should have correct station codes
-- GUI must support Matplotlib plots
+- Matplotlib and GUI must be supported by your OS

 ---